VGraupera/manager-resources/README.md

 ##Quotes

 * "We don't rise to the level of our expectations, we fall to the level of our training." ― Archilochos
+* "Reading a book about management isn't going to make you a good manager any more than a book about guitar will make you a good guitarist, but it can get you thinking about the most important concepts." ― Drew Houston
+* "The prevailing system of management has crushed fun out of the workplace." ― W. Edwards Deming